5ury4pr454th/building-scene-classification/README.md

 Building Use Classification
 ==============================

-Classification of building scenes using Street View Imagery by incorporating neighborhood information with building instance predictions.
+Based on the paper:

+Automatizing the generation of building usage maps from geotagged street view images using deep learning

+To be organized.

 TO DO